Clarithromycin, 500 mg 14 pcs

 Interaction

-The use of the following drugs in conjunction with clarithromycin is contraindicated due to the potential for serious side effects
+The use of the following drugs with clarithromycin is contraindicated due to the potential for serious side effects

-Combined use of clarithromycin with ergotamine or dihydroergotamine can cause acute poisoning with ergotamine-group products: vascular spasm, ischemia of the extremities and other tissues including the central nervous system.
-Concomitant use of clarithromycin and ergot alkaloids is contraindicated (see “Contraindications”)
+When clarithromycin is used together with ergotamine or dihydroergotamine, acute poisoning with drugs of the ergotamine group is possible: vascular spasm, ischemia of the limbs and other tissues, including the central nervous system.
+Concomitant use of clarithromycin and ergot alkaloids is contraindicated (see section “Contraindications”)

 The following drugs have a proven or suspected effect on clarithromycin concentrations.
-If they are used together with clarithromycin, doses may need to be adjusted and alternative treatment may be necessary.
+If they are used together with clarithromycin, dosage adjustments and switching to alternative treatment may be required.

-Drugs that are CYP3A isoenzyme inducers (e.g., rifampicin phenytoin carbamazepine phenobarbital St. John’s wort) may induce the metabolism of clarithromycin.
-This can lead to subtherapeutic concentrations of clarithromycin, resulting in reduced efficacy.
-In addition, plasma concentrations of CYP3A-inducers should be monitored which may increase due to inhibition of the CYP3A isoenzyme by clarithromycin.
+Drugs that are inducers of the CYP3A isoenzyme (for example, rifampicin, phenytoin, carbamazepine, phenobarbital, St. John’s wort) can induce the metabolism of clarithromycin.
+This may result in subtherapeutic concentrations of clarithromycin, resulting in reduced effectiveness.
+In addition, it is necessary to monitor the concentration of the CYP3A inducer in the blood plasma, which may increase due to inhibition of the CYP3A isoenzyme by clarithromycin.

-Strong cytochrome P430 inducers such as efavirenz nevirapine rifampicin rifabutin and rifapentine can metabolize clarithromycin and so decrease the blood concentration of clarithromycin and impair the therapeutic effect and increase the concentration of 14-(R)-hydroxyclarithromycin.
+Strong inducers of the cytochrome P430 system such as efavirenz nevirapine rifampicin rifabutin and rifapentine can accelerate the metabolism of clarithromycin and thus reduce the concentration of clarithromycin in the blood and weaken the therapeutic effect and, at the same time, increase the concentration of 14-(R)-hydroxyclarithromycin.

-The concentration of clarithromycin is decreased with etravirin but the concentration of the active metabolite 14-(R)-hydroxyclarithromycin is increased.
+The concentration of clarithromycin decreases with the use of etravirine, but the concentration of the active metabolite 14-(R)-hydroxyclarithromycin increases.

 Fluconazole

-The co-administration of fluconazole at a dose of 200 mg daily and clarithromycin at a dose of 1 g/day increases the minimum mean equilibrium concentration of clarithromycin (Cmin) and the area under the concentration-time curve of clarithromycin by 33% and 18% respectively.
-No clarithromycin dose adjustment is required for concomitant administration of fluconazole.
+Co-administration of fluconazole at a dose of 200 mg daily and clarithromycin at a dose of 1 g/day increases the minimum mean steady-state concentration of clarithromycin (Cmin) and the area under the clarithromycin concentration-time curve by 33% and 18%, respectively.
+No dose adjustment of clarithromycin is required in case of concomitant use of fluconazole.

 Ritonavir

-The co-administration of ritonavir at a dose of 600 mg/day and clarithromycin 1 g/day results in decreased metabolism of clarithromycin.
-When ritonavir was coadministered, the maximum equilibrium concentration (Cmax) of clarithromycin increased by 31% Cmin increased by 182% and the area under the concentration-time curve increased by 77%.
-There was complete suppression of 14-(R)-hydroxyclarithromycin formation.
-In patients with chronic renal insufficiency a dose adjustment is necessary: in creatinine clearance 30-60 ml/min the dose of clarithromycin should be reduced by 50% in creatinine clearance less than 30 ml/min by 75%.
-Doses of clarithromycin greater than 1 g/day should not be used with ritonavir.
+Co-administration of ritonavir at a dose of 600 mg/day and clarithromycin 1 g/day leads to a decrease in the metabolism of clarithromycin.
+When co-administered with ritonavir, the maximum steady-state concentration (Cmax) of clarithromycin increased by 31%, Cmin increased by 182% and the area under the concentration-time curve increased by 77%.
+Complete inhibition of the formation of 14-(R)-hydroxyclarithromycin was noted.
+In patients with chronic renal failure, dose adjustment is necessary: with a creatinine clearance of 30-60 ml/min, the dose of clarithromycin should be reduced by 50% and with a creatinine clearance of less than 30 ml/min by 75%.
+Doses of clarithromycin exceeding 1 g/day should not be used together with ritonavir.

 Oral hypoglycemic drugs/insulin

-The co-administration of clarithromycin and oral hypoglycemic drugs and/or insulin may cause significant hypoglycemia.
+When clarithromycin is used concomitantly with oral hypoglycemic agents and/or insulin, severe hypoglycemia may occur.
 Close monitoring of glucose levels is recommended.

-Ventricular pirouette tachycardia may occur when using clarithromycin and antiarrhythmic drugs (quinidine procainamide) together.
-If clarithromycin is coadministered with these drugs, electrocardiograms should be monitored regularly for QT interval prolongation and serum concentrations of these drugs should be monitored.
+Ventricular tachycardia of the pirouette type may occur with the combined use of clarithromycin and antiarrhythmic drugs (quinidine procainamide).
+When clarithromycin is coadministered with these drugs, the electrocardiogram should be regularly monitored for prolongation of the QT interval and serum concentrations of these drugs should also be monitored.

-The co-administration of clarithromycin and drugs primarily metabolized by CYP3A isoenzymes may increase or prolong both therapeutic and adverse effects.
-Clarithromycin should be used with caution in patients receiving drugs that are substrates of CYP3A isoenzyme, especially if these drugs have a narrow therapeutic range (e.g. carbamazepine) and/or are extensively metabolized by this enzyme, if necessary the dose of the drug taken with clarithromycin should be adjusted.
-Serum concentrations of drugs primarily metabolized by the CYP3A isoenzyme should also be monitored if possible.
+Co-administration of clarithromycin and drugs primarily metabolized by CYP3A isoenzymes may enhance or prolong both therapeutic and side effects.
+Clarithromycin should be used with caution in patients receiving drugs that are substrates of the CYP3A isoenzyme, especially if these drugs have a narrow therapeutic range (for example, carbamazepine) and/or are extensively metabolized by this enzyme; if necessary, the dose of the drug taken together with clarithromycin should be adjusted.
+Also, whenever possible, serum concentrations of drugs primarily metabolized by the CYP3A isoenzyme should be monitored.

-Clarithromycin increases concentrations of HMG-CoA reductase inhibitors (e.g. lovastatin simvastatin).
-Co-administration of clarithromycin with lovastatin or simvastatin is contraindicated (see section “Contraindications”) due to the fact that these statins are largely metabolized by the CYP3A4 isoenzyme and co-administration with clarithromycin increases their serum concentrations, resulting in increased risk of myopathy.
-If clarithromycin is required, lovastatin or simvastatin should be discontinued during therapy.
+Clarithromycin increases the concentration of HMG-CoA reductase inhibitors (for example, lovastatin, simvastatin).
+Co-administration of clarithromycin with lovastatin or simvastatin is contraindicated (see section “Contraindications”) due to the fact that these statins are largely metabolized by the CYP3A4 isoenzyme and combined use with clarithromycin increases their serum concentrations, which leads to an increased risk of developing myopathy.
+If clarithromycin is necessary, lovastatin or simvastatin should be discontinued during therapy.

 Indirect anticoagulants

-The co-administration of warfarin and clarithromycin may cause bleeding with increased INR and prothrombin time.
-If combined with warfarin or other indirect anticoagulants, the INR and prothrombin time should be monitored.
+When taking warfarin and clarithromycin together, bleeding is possible, expressed by an increase in INR and prothrombin time.
+In case of combined use with warfarin or other indirect anticoagulants, it is necessary to monitor the INR and prothrombin time.

 Omeprazole